+Section 179.
+Pharmacy Techs/Tuition Reimbursement

-Section 162.
-Tuition Reimbursement.
-The Company will allow certified pharmacy technicians to obtain their continuing education credits with all expenses to be paid by the Company at the organization designated by the Company.
+The Company will allow certified pharmacy technicians to obtain his/her continuing education credits with all expenses to be paid by the Company at the organization designated by the Company.

 The Company will reimburse certified pharmacy technicians up to fifty dollars (\$50.00) for recertification fees required every two (2) years.